Umalen89/Astrology-Message-Generator/README.md

 Finally we have produce a few console logs calling our function to show the message is random every time.

-Funcion added if calling the message generator multiple times it will generate a different zodiac sign than previously generated.
+Funcion added if calling the message generator multiple times it will generate a different zodiac sign than previously generated, same for the ending of the sentence.
+This of course is to maximize how random the next message would be when the ammount of calls to the function is less than the length of our arrays.